Thymian18/Dataviz-project-fish-hosting/README.md

 ### Dataset

 We will mainly explore two datasets that both show the amount of fish caught (in kg) in the most popular lakes of Switzerland.
 The datasets show the catch amount per fish species, lake, and year.
-One dataset contains the amount of fish that professional fishers caught, one shows the amount of fish caught by hobby fishers.
+One dataset contains the amount of fish that professional fisher caught, one shows the amount of fish caught by hobby fisher.
 In addition to the amount of fish, the surface size of each lake is given in km2

 In terms of data cleaning, since the datasets are taken from OpenSwissData, they are very clean already and can be used rightaway.
 Some species have missing numbers, but those are mostly the species that are more rare anyways.
 We will thus focus on the most popular fish species in Switzerland.